anas-ibrahem/VerilogMistakes/README.md

 ## How to Contribute

-We encourage contributions from the Verilog community to enrich this repository with more error examples and their explanations.
+We encourage you to enrich this repository with more error examples and their explanations.
 Here's how you can contribute:

 1. **Submit New Errors**: If you encounter a Verilog error that's not yet documented here, feel free to submit it along with its explanation.
 Please ensure the explanation is clear and concise.